-- Be aware of the physical development of their bodies as they grow and change. - Know the importance of family life. - Develop positive values, a moral framework, confidence and self esteem to value themselves and others. - Understand the consequences of their actions and how they affect others.

-- Communicate effectively by developing age appropriate terminology. - Develop awareness of gender similarities and differences. - Know who to trust and where to go for help. - Learn protective behaviours.
+- Be aware of the physical development of their bodies as they grow and change. - To have the confidence and self-esteem to value themselves and others. - To understand the range of relationships, including the importance of family life. - Understand the consequences of their actions and how they affect others. - Communicate effectively by developing age appropriate terminology. - Develop awareness of gender similarities and differences. - Know who to trust and where to go for help. - Learn protective behaviours.